 The woodie has been part of the auto industry since the very beginning.
 Originally, portions of the vehicles were made of real wood.
 Later, auto manufacturers began building all steel bodies and creating a simulated wood effect using printed vinyl sheeting adhered to the metal base.

 I personally began my career as an auto graphics installer in the mid 80s and became very familiar with the 3M Di-Noc line of products.
-Throughout the next several years, 3M began to reduce its offerings in the woodgrain film market.
+Throughout the next several years, 3M began to reduce its offerings in the wood grain car exterior film market.
 This was also likely fueled by design trends of the auto industry as well.

 This all sounds good if you can match the original color.
 Well, we could get into the science of color and light but that is a blog in itself (a very long one).
 But to be brief, digital reproductions are printed with at least a 4 color process, usually black, yellow, cyan(blue) and magenta.
 To achieve a brown hue, various amounts of each ink are used to create the closest possible match.
 Unfortunately, the match is literally in the eye (and light source) of the beholder.
 A perfect match in noonday sun will not be perfect in the early evening.
 There are different color shifts based on artificial light sources as these will be warm white, cool white, daylight or full spectrum bulbs.

-With that being said, it is not recommended to use a reproduction woodgrain panel as a single repair.
+With that being said, it is not recommended to use a reproduction wood grain panel as a single repair.
 This will NOT be a perfect match in all lighting, EVER.
 If a repair is necessary, a full side must be done in order to have a smooth color flow.
+That being said, you can order a wood grain car exterior sample kit HERE.